kabiniskumar/Shell-scripts/README.md

-# Automation Script for Data Validation between extract and table
+# Mload generator script for extract validation

 In a typical datawarehousing scenario to perform manual validation of extracts, we pick a sample of records from the extract and validate the data against a target table.
 This process is prone to errors since the tester is not validating the whole dataset.